AIAC’s Legal Internship Programme

 Features of Programme

-- The programme is normally full time; i.e. interns are expected to work five days a week (8.30 a.m. – 5.30 p.m.) in the department which has selected them, carrying out their tasks under the supervision of a staff member – their supervisor
+- i.e. interns are expected to work five days a week (8.30 a.m. – 5.30 p.m.) in the department which has selected them, carrying out their tasks under the supervision of a staff member – their supervisor

 The interns will be requested to undertake tasks in connection with the ongoing projects of AIAC.
 The internship's assignment could include:

 - Assisting with the research and preparation of legal and administrative texts or studies about international / domestic arbitration